 1. Build a good credit history

 Hand in hand with the credit history, you’ll want your credit rating to be at least average or above average to expect a decent chance of approval on loans.
-Bankruptcy, defaults and even late or missed payments will all ding your credit rating.
-All of which you can recover from, but you need to give it time and demonstrate a better ability to handle to money.
+Bankruptcy, defaults, and even late or missed payments will all ding your credit rating.
+And, yes, you can recover from these impacts.
+But you need to give it time and demonstrate a better ability to handle money.

 3. Meet the loan criteria

-This means exactly what you think—don’t apply for a loan that requires an excellent credit rating if you have subpar credit.
-You’ll need to look around and see what’s out there and realistically you probably won’t get the best interest rate.
-But don’t despair there are cash loans out there for you.
+For example, don’t apply for a loan that requires an excellent credit rating if you have subpar credit.
+You should look around and see what’s out there that is a better fit.
+So don’t despair if you have bad credit, there are cash loan options out there for you.

-But do yourself a favour and look through the FAQs and/or the loan requirement list of any lender you’re considering.
-If you can check off each box, then go for it.
+But do yourself a favour and look through the FAQs and the loan requirement list of any lender you’re considering.
+If you can check off each box, then go for it!

 4. Show you can keep a job